Opioid Addiction Treatment

 Oro House also provides dual diagnosis treatment to combat co-occurring disorders for facilitating long-lasting recovery.

-Oro House Recovery Opioid Treatment Program
+Oro House Opioid Addiction Treatment in Southern California

 As a leading opioid addiction treatment center in Los Angeles and Malibu California, Oro House Recovery Centers set ourself apart by providing a comprehensive addiction recovery program.
 We facilitate all levels of care, including medically-monitored detoxification, residential treatment in a luxury environment, outpatient treatment (IOP and PHP), and seamless transitional living.